LIVEABOARD SEARCH

 Bahasa Melayu may be the official language of the country but English is very widely spoken and is in fact the language of business in Malaysia.
 Bahasa Melayu uses the Romanic alphabet and there are many words which sound the same as English although their spelling may be a little different, e.g. you can find a 'teksi' outside the 'restoran'.

-What about the risk of Malaria?
+What about the health risks?

 How can I travel from the Malay Peninsula to Sabah and Sarawak?